AXL811/AXL811.github.io/_pages/about.md

 My future plan: pursuing a Ph.D. program in Strategy.
 My ideal destinations are: Harvard University, University of Michigan, University of Pennslyvannia, UCLA, University of Toronto, Duke University.

-This personal website is neat and simple, you can find my info such as [Publications](https://axl811.github.io/publications), [Presentations](https://axl811.github.io/talks/) and [CV](https://axl811.github.io/cv/) either through the upper bar or through these links.
-You can contact me via email through the email link located in the sidebar.
-Thank you!
+I want to make this website is neat and simple so that viewers can find information directly and easily.
+E.g. You can find my [Publications](https://axl811.github.io/publications), [Presentations](https://axl811.github.io/talks/) and [CV](https://axl811.github.io/cv/) either through the upper bar or through these links.
+Likewise, you can contact me via email through the email link located in the sidebar.
+Thank you for!